Rigard van Klooster

 Rigardus Antonius "Rigard" van Klooster (born April 6, 1989 in Linschoten) is a former Dutch track racing cyclist and speed skater.

 Sport career

 Speed skating

 Rigard van Klooster started his sports career with speed skating.
-He started with speed skating when he was very young and started competing in 2002 and rode his first national junior championship in 2006 as a B-junior.
-Since the season 2007–2008 Van Klooster skated for Gewest Noord-Holland/Utrecht and was a trainee at the APPM-team since the 2008–2009 season.
-As an elite athlete Van Klooster competed in 2010 and 2011 at both the Dutch Allround Championships and Dutch Single Distance Championships.
+He started with speed skating when he was very young, started competing in 2002, and won his first national junior championship in 2006 as a B-junior.
+Since the season 2007–2008, Van Klooster skated for Gewest Noord-Holland/Utrecht and was a trainee at the APPM-team since the 2008–2009 season.
+As an elite athlete, Van Klooster competed in 2010 and 2011 at both the Dutch Allround Championships and the Dutch Single Distance Championships.
 He finished 17th overall at the 2010 KNSB Dutch Allround Championships and 22nd overall at the 2011 KNSB Dutch Allround Championships.